 Want to take advantage of the small business tax break?
 Here’s a step by step guide on how to balance transfer your next business loan.

 The 2015 Federal Government Budget introduced a new tax benefit for small businesses in the form of immediate tax deductions, which the 2017 Federal Government Budget has extended until 2018.

 The 2017 budget extended this benefit to small businesses with an annual turnover of less that $10 million, if they make these purchases between 1 July 2017 and 30 June 2018.
 This means businesses with an annual turnover of less than $10 million can claim immediate tax deductions for business-related purchases of less than $20,000.

 While some small businesses may be interested in taking advantage of this new legislation, the potential debt from making these purchases may be deterring them from doing so.
-Unfortunately time is already running out on the tax benefits available, so if you’re a small business owner in this position, another option is to manage your debts with a balance transfer to a credit card or loan.
-This strategy allows you to pay off your purchases over time, take advantage of the tax break and can also free up your cash flow for other business needs.
+Unfortunately time is already running out on the tax benefits available, so if you’re a small business owner in this position, debt management options to consider might be to manage your debts with a balance transfer to a credit card or loan.
+This strategy allows you to pay off your purchases over time, while taking advantage of the currently available tax breaks.

 Comparing Credit Cards for Businesses